sscotth/travis-ci-status/README.md

 these events was borrowed from the `git-view.coffee` part of the `status-bar` package.

+### Travis Pro

+You are able to use this with Travis Pro if you enable it in the settings view.
+You will also need to generate and set a
+[GitHub API token](https://github.com/settings/tokens/new) to be able to authenticate with the Travis Pro API.

 ### Commands

 The following commands are available for users to keymap.